MicrosoftDocs/windows-powershell-docs/docset/windows/remoteaccess/Get-BgpStatistics.md

 ## PARAMETERS

 ### -AllRoutingDomains
 Runs the cmdlet against all routing domains that are setup.
-Use this command to retreive details about all routing domains.

 ```yaml
 Type: SwitchParameter